Nick768/InformatrixRandomWordGenerator/README.md

 ---

-If you want/need a java version, please have a lokk at: https://github.com/Nick768/InformatrixRandomWordGenerator-Java
+If you want/need a java version, please have a look at: https://github.com/Nick768/InformatrixRandomWordGenerator-Java